d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 we will use *accuracy* to evaluate the model's performance.
 This is equal to the ratio between the number of correct predictions and the total number of predictions.

+## The Cost of Fully Connected Layers
+:label:`subsec_parameterization-cost-fc-layers`

+As we will see in subsequent chapters, fully connected layers are ubiquitous in deep learning.
+However, as the name suggests, fully connected layers are *fully* connected with potentially many learnable parameters.
+Specifically,
+for any fully connected layer
+with $d$ inputs and $q$ outputs, the parameterization cost is $\mathcal{O}(dq)$, which can be prohibitively high in practice.
+Fortunately,
+this cost
+of transforming $d$ inputs into $q$ outputs can be reduced to $\mathcal{O}(\frac{dq}{n})$, where the hyperparameter $n$ can be flexibly specified by us to balance between parameter saving and model effectiveness in real-world applications :cite:`Zhang.Tay.Zhang.ea.2021`.

 ## Summary